SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 Create a **new class** in the existing project in **IntelliJ Idea** by right-clicking over [**src**] folder.
 Choose [**New**] → [**Java Class**].

 We already have a class containing one console application.
-What's left is to **write the code** that solves the task.
+What's left is to **write the code** that solves the problem.
 We can help ourselves with the sample code from this picture:

  ![](assets/chapter-3-1-images/02.Excellent-or-not-01.png)